 UOE offers and supports resources that provide greater public access to the University and its faculty through:

-- Educational programs for K-12 students like Gifted and Talented Education, the events and educational offerings of the MSU Museum and the Wharton Center for Performing Arts, and participation in the Michigan Science Olympiad State Tournament
+- Educational programs for K-12 students like Gifted and Talented Education, the events and educational offerings of the Wharton Center for Performing Arts, and participation in the Michigan Science Olympiad State Tournament

-- Public festivals, including the Great Lakes Folk Festival, the Summer Solstice Jazz Festival, and the MSU Science Festival
+- Public festivals, including the Summer Solstice Jazz Festival and the MSU Science Festival

-- Community-based hubs, such as the Center for Community and Economic Development in Lansing and the MSU Detroit Center and the MSU – Detroit Partnerships at YouthVille research facility in Michigan's largest city
+- Community-based hubs, such as the Center for Community and Economic Development in Lansing and the MSU Detroit Center and the MSU – Detroit Partnerships at at Franklin-Wright Settlements facility in Michigan's largest city

 - Catalog websites of programs and resources: